S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -    Key Responsibilities inform, and are informed by, various other aspects of a domain’s design.
 Therefore, while describing those other aspects, you will often find things that need to be added or revised, in this section documenting Key Responsibilities.
 -    If the organizational driver behind a key responsibility is unclear, describe this as well to add context.
 Doing so helps to ensure that the reason for fulfilling each of these requirements is clear.
 -    Don’t describe the tasks that the delegatees are taking care of, but rather the requirements that those tasks are meant to fulfill.
 -    Describe the anticipated impact of fulfilling each requirement in a way that allows you to define specific metrics to assess whether or not that impact has been achieved.
-For example, say, _“… so that customers return and recommend our products to others” _rather than _“… so that our customers are happy”_.
+For example, say, "_… so that customers return and recommend our products to others_" rather than "_… so that our customers are happy_".
 -    If you mention or imply specific deliverables in the description of certain Key Responsibilities, describe those deliverables explicitly in the section about Customers and Deliverables, as well.